dafitt/dotfiles/README.md

    - _NOTE: First install may take some time; especially with flatpaks enabled._

-### New host machine - Using the custom ISO
+### New machine - Using the custom ISO

 I have configured my own custom installer iso in [hosts/DavidISO](https://github.com/dafitt/dotfiles/blob/main/modules/DavidISO), which can be used to install a new system.
+It can also be used to repair a broken existing machine.

 1. **Dotfiles preparation**: